My trip to the kingdom of shoes: factory outlets and a world championship

 The journey continues!

-I couldn't wait to see this factory store (located inside the factory, in a separate room) because I knew very little about this brand, but I knew that it has a renowned manufacturing one of the best in the world.
+I was looking forward to seeing this factory store (located inside the factory, in a separate room) because I knew very little about this brand, but I knew that it has a manufacturing reputation that is one of the best in the world.

-It's a bit the same spirit as at John Lobb: a very bare but effective interior.
+It's a bit like John Lobb's: a very stripped-down but efficient interior.

-Inside, the prices are identical to those at Lobb, expect around £600 for a pair.
+Inside, prices are identical to Lobb's, at around £600 for a pair.

-There, they explain to me all the subtleties of several of their flagship models, like the Gallway or the Dover…
+There, I am explained all the subtleties of several of their flagship models, such as the Gallway or the Dover…

-The Galway model, an emblematic casual boot from Edward Green (and very pretty by the way).
+The Galway model, an iconic (and very pretty) casual boot from Edward Green.

 I am taught all the details to look at to check the quality of a shoe costing several hundred euros, the seams, the assembly, in short, it's a treat!